chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

 Somehow, I had muddled through for about 20 years, filing taxes and not really understanding what was going on.
 That's possible for most people, thanks to the magic of automatic withholding.
 All the same, it's better to actually understand some of the basic terms and concepts.
 Here is what I learned, slowly.

 - **Withholdings** are deductions from your paycheck that go immediately to the federal government to cover taxes.
+- **Gross income** your total salary, bonus, and RSUs, for the year, before taxes.
 - **Tax liability** is how much you actually owe in taxes, for the whole year. *How much you withhold does **not** change how much you owe*; it will get equalized when you file your taxes at the end of the year.
 - **Marginal rate** is the percentage of the last dollar you earn that you owe in taxes.
 This is different from the first dollar.
 That's because we have a graduated tax system with [tax brackets](https://www.investopedia.com/terms/p/progressivetax.asp).
 - **Effective rate** is the percentage of your tax liability versus your gross income.